Translational-Neuroimaging/nnunet_v1_statslab/README.md

 # nnUNet_v1_StatsLab

-This repository serves as a dedicated framework for dataset preparation, statistical analysis, and performance evaluation in nnUNet v1 based biomedical image segmentation.
+This repository serves as a dedicated framework for dataset preparation, statistical analysis, and performance evaluation in nnU-Net v1 based biomedical image segmentation.
 It streamlines the process of dataset creation, preprocessing, and performance metric calculation, while also facilitating advanced statistical analysis and visualization.

+## 📂 Dataset Details

+The dataset used in this repository is stored in **`.mat` format** under the **`data`** folder.
+It includes:
+- **Table24h**: Contains both **control** and **therapy** data, systematically organized for analysis.

+This structured dataset is essential for training GMM and can also be used further for evaluating the nnU-Net v1 segmentation pipeline.

+The .mat files are used to train the GMM model, whereas NIfTI files are utilized for training nnU-Net.

 ## 📌 Key Features